Why Queer Ceilidh?

 WinQeilidh dances are open to everyone

-(under 14s must be accompanied by an adult).
 We also welcome enquiries from musicians of any age who have

 What does it cost?